Code-Institute-Submissions/Thoughtful/README.md

 * Opened up GitHub in my browser
 * Signed in using my username and password
-* Selected my African Explorers repositories
+* Selected my Thoughtful repositories
 * Navigated to https://github.com/TobyGreet/Thoughtful
 * Click on setting in the top right of the navigation bar
 * Scrolled down to the GitHub Pages area